Frequently Asked Questions

-The processes and packages that we offer require the use of specialised equipment, products and lighting and our results can only be achieved in a controlled environment.
-Therefore all work is carried out from our studio in North Shore. *Special exceptions may apply, please contact us to discuss.
+The services that we offer require the use of specialised equipment, products and lighting and our results can only be achieved in a controlled studio environment so all work is carried out in our purpose built workshop.

 Do you have credit card facilities?

 Yes, we accept MasterCard, Visa and American Express.
 All EFTPOS transactions attract a 1.9% surcharge.

 Do you only work on cars?

 Not at all.
 We work on quite a number of motorcycles and any other luxury toys customers may have.

 I only need a basic cheap wash, do you do that?

 Unfortunately we don’t do any basic car washes, we specialise in paint correction and protection packages.

 What are your operating hours?
 How do I make a booking?